 Even as there is success all around you, understand that it is going to take time for any advertising initiative to truly take off.
-However, on a platform that’s as hot as Amazon, there’s a temptation to jump the gun if you don’t instantly see an ACoS that’s where you want.
-However in some most cases, launching products for long-term success requires a growth stage.
+However, there’s a temptation to jump the gun if you don’t instantly see an ACoS that’s where you want.
+In some cases, launching products for long-term success requires a growth stage.

-As a final point, it’s important to understand that nothing is set in stone.
-While existing data shows that Amazon advertising will be growing well into the future, the fact is that what it takes to be a part of that may change.
+Data suggests that Amazon advertising will be growing well into the future, but what it takes to be a part of that may change.
 For example, we mentioned there is a growing amount of automation available for Amazon advertising.
 This is especially the case for search ads, which are perceived as the most effective ads.

 How Teikametrics Enhances Your Amazon Advertising

 At this point, we’ve established a few major points that are worth revisiting: